-Fudgy brownies topped with vanilla ice cream, whipped cream, hot fudge, caramel, sprinkles, and more!
-These ice cream sundae “cupcakes” are made in a muffin tin.
-This is a fun individual dessert for adults or kids!
+Ice Cream Cupcakes – Fudgy brownies topped with vanilla ice cream, whipped cream, hot fudge, caramel, sprinkles, and more!
+A fun individual dessert for adults or kids!

 I have a fun recipe for you today.
-Who would turn down one of these Brownie Ice Cream Sundae “Cupcakes”?
+Who could turn down one of these Brownie Ice Cream Sundae “Cupcakes”?
 Not me!
 They’re cute and tasty – perfect combination!

 As you know (because I can’t stop